Stateware/Dav3i/doc/FrontEndArchitecture.md

 **map.js**

 map.js is a JavaScript module that generates a map on an HTML5 canvas.
 The map takes input from the lookup table's heat mapped stat to color each country (green to yellow to red), and also takes user input in the form of mouse clicks or search inputs.
 It outputs comma delimited lists of CC2 codes, based on which countries are selected.
-The map is created using JSVectorMap.
+The map is created using jVectorMap.

 **data_query.js**